 Females (sows) live together happily and seem to have no issue with being introduced to each other even if living together for the first time.
 Sows are even more likely to continue to get along well into adulthood as well.

-Additionally Sows generally smell a little better than boars since they don’t feel the need to continuously mark their territory the way boars do but they still need cleaning out regularly.
+Additionally Sows generally smell a little better than boars since they don’t feel the need to mark their territory the way boars do continuously but they still need cleaning out regularly.
 Sows will still have hierarchy battles but they tend to be less severe and cool off quicker than boars.
-However, sows are known to squirt urine at each other during times of battle and even at their owners!
+However, sows are known to squirt urine at each other during battle and even at their owners!

 Whether you choose boars or sows they will have their own personalities and be inquisitive, cuddly and great friends to have.

 How To Pick A Healthy Guinea Pig